pespositotlr/Mangataro-Scheduled-Uploader/README.md

 # Mangataro Scheduled Uploader

-A robust Python automation tool designed to handle batch and direct ZIP uploads to the Mangataro Hub.
+A robust Python automation tool designed to handle batch and direct ZIP uploads to the [Mangataro Hub](https://hub.mangataro.org/dashboard).
 This script supports scheduling, automatic retry logic, and seamless updates for existing chapters.
+This requires you first login and have an account and a group setup on[ Mangataro.org](https://mangataro.org/).

 ## Features
 * **Direct ZIP Uploads**: Bypasses browser-based file count limits by uploading archives directly.